-Many individuals who come to the United States come here purely for the purposes of education.
-Hundreds of thousands, if not millions, of students in the United States, are international students.
+Many individuals who come to the United States come here purely for the purpose of education.
+Hundreds of thousands, if not millions, of students in the United States are international students.
 Whether these students are legal or illegal, it is the case that the United States has always been the place to go for education across the world.

 Essentially, upon Trump’s announcement to reopen schools, he gave this ultimatum: any school that stays online, its population of international students might have to leave the United States.
 This announcement was made by ICE on Monday.
-Nor, it is possible, will any such students be allowed to enter the United States, according to ICE.
+Nor is it possible that any such students be allowed to enter the United States, according to ICE.